tweag/nickel/rfcs/003-nix-nickel.md

 - _Do not lock ourselves in the current Nixpkgs architecture_.
 Nixpkgs had made a number of design choices that are, in hindsight, not optimal (stdenv, describing packages as functions instead of data, etc.).
-While we have to keep some form of backward-compatibility, we want to do so while avoiding to tie ourselves to the current design and implementation.
+While we have to keep some form of backward-compatibility, we want to do so while avoiding tying ourselves to the current design and implementation.
 In other words, this document must propose a solution that stay compatible with a future radical departure from e.g. the Nixpkgs architecture.